 Pay Difference by Location

-Merchandise Managers will find that New York offers an impressive pay rate, one which exceeds the national average by 80 percent.
-Merchandise Managers will also find cushy salaries in San Francisco (+77 percent), Portland (+74 percent), Memphis (+54 percent), and Minneapolis (+51 percent).
-Those in the field find the lowest salaries in Houston, 13 percent below the national average.
+Merchandise Managers will find that New York offers an impressive pay rate, one which exceeds the national average by 85 percent.
+Merchandise Managers can also look forward to large paychecks in cities like San Francisco (+84 percent), Portland (+74 percent), Dallas (+57 percent), and Memphis (+54 percent).
+The lowest-paying market is Houston, which sits 13 percent below the national average.